 there's no kindness in our hearts

-that we love our neighbors, as we love ourselves
+says to love our neighbors as we love ourselves

 by Rico Leffanta |